latekvo/ResearchChain/README.md

 # ResearchChain
-#### Langchain project aiming at chieving perpetual research with the help of a chain of ai researching agents.
+#### Langchain project aiming at achieving perpetual research with the help of a chain of ai researching agents.

 * Install and launch Ollama: `ollama serve`
 * Create new environment: `conda env create -f environment.yml`